 The Athena SWAN Charter is about advancing gender equality within the HE sector.
 The scheme recognises excellence in Science, Technology, Engineering, Mathematics and Medicine (STEMM) in higher education.
-In May 2015 the Charter was expanded to Arts, Humanities, Social Sciences, Business and Law (AHSSBL) and in professional and support roles.
+In May 2015 the Charter was expanded to Arts, Humanities, Social Sciences, Business and Law (AHSSBL) and in professional services roles.

-The College joined the Charter with the endorsement of the Principal and the College Executive Committee.
-Our Self Assessment Team, chaired by Dr Christine Thuranira-McKeever, was successful in it’s submission for the Athena SWAN organisational bronze award in October 2017 (see below).
-For more information about the Athena SWAN Charter, please contact Ferhat Nazir-Bhatti, Equality and Diversity Manager or Rebecca Costello, Deputy HR Director.
+The RVC joined the Athena SWAN Charter with the endorsement of the Principal and the College Executive Committee (CEC).
+Our first Self Assessment Team (SAT), chaired by Dr. Christine Thuranira-McKeever, was successful in its submission for the Athena SWAN institutional bronze award in October 2017 (see below).
+Progress made against the Athena SWAN Action Plan 2017-2021 is monitored by the Equality and Diversity Committee.
+In 2021, a renewed (SAT) co-chaired by Dr. Sharon Kendall and Professor Nicola Menzies-Gow started working on a new submission for the renewal of the Bronze award which was submitted to Advance HE in July 2022.

 Athena SWAN Beliefs and Principles